36 Water vapor and condensates

 \[ \begin{align} \xi = \frac{p_v^{(\text{eff})} - p_{S,\text{min}}}{p_v - p_{S,\text{min}}} = \frac{\int_V\text{max}\left(p_v - p_S\left(\mathbf{r}\right),0\right)d^3r}{V\left(p_v - p_{S,\text{min}}\right)}. \end{align} \]

-Under the assumption already made above that $T$ and $p_S$ are equally distributed within $V$, in the case $p_{S,\mathrm{min}}\leq p_v\leq p_{S,\mathrm{max}}$ it follows
+Under the assumption already made above that $T$ and $p_S$ are uniformly distributed within $V$, in the case $p_{S,\mathrm{min}}\leq p_v\leq p_{S,\mathrm{max}}$ it follows

 \[ \begin{align} \xi &= \frac{\int_{p_{S,\text{min}}}^{p_v}p_v - p_S'dp_S'}{\left(p_{S,\text{max}} - p_{S,\text{min}}\right)\left(p_v - p_{S,\text{min}}\right)} = \frac{p_v\left(p_v - p_{S,\text{min}}\right) - \frac{1}{2}\left(p_v^2 - p_{S,\text{min}}^2\right)}{\left(p_{S,\text{max}} - p_{S,\text{min}}\right)\left(p_v - p_{S,\text{min}}\right)}\nonumber\\ &= \frac{p_v\left(p_v - p_{S,\text{min}}\right) - \frac{1}{2}\left(p_v + p_{S,\text{min}}\right)\left(p_v - p_{S,\text{min}}\right)}{\left(p_{S,\text{max}} - p_{S,\text{min}}\right)\left(p_v - p_{S,\text{min}}\right)} = \frac{p_v - \frac{1}{2}\left(p_v + p_{S,\text{min}}\right)}{p_{S,\text{max}} - p_{S,\text{min}}} = \frac{p_v - p_{S,\text{min}}}{2\left(p_{S,\text{max}} - p_{S,\text{min}}\right)} = \frac{c_f}{2}. \end{align} \]

-In the case $p_v>p_{S,\text{max}}$ applies
+In the case $p_v>p_{S,\text{max}}$, one has

 \[ \begin{align} c_f &= 1, \end{align} \]

-the grid box is 100 percent covered with clouds.
+i.e. the grid box is 100 percent covered with clouds.
 In this case it follows for $\xi$

 \[ \begin{align} \xi &= \frac{\int_{p_{S,\text{min}}}^{p_{S,\text{max}}}p_v - p_S'dp_S'}{\left(p_{S,\text{max}} - p_{S,\text{min}}\right)\left(p_v - p_{S,\text{min}}\right)} = \frac{p_v\left(p_{S,\text{max}} - p_{S,\text{min}}\right) - \frac{1}{2}\left(p_{S,\text{max}}^2 - p_{S,\text{min}}^2\right)}{\left(p_{S,\text{max}} - p_{S,\text{min}}\right)\left(p_v - p_{S,\text{min}}\right)}\nonumber\\ &= \frac{p_v\left(p_{S,\text{max}} - p_{S,\text{min}}\right) - \frac{1}{2}\left(p_{S,\text{max}} + p_{S,\text{min}}\right)\left(p_{S,\text{max}} - p_{S,\text{min}}\right)}{\left(p_{S,\text{max}} - p_{S,\text{min}}\right)\left(p_v - p_{S,\text{min}}\right)} = \frac{p_v - \frac{1}{2}\left(p_{S,\text{max}} + p_{S,\text{min}}\right)}{p_v - p_{S,\text{min}}}. \end{align} \]

 The previous derivation in this section refers to the formation of clouds (dealing with supersaturation, also known as saturation adjustment).
 The fact that only a certain proportion $c_f$ of the grid boxes is filled with clouds also has consequences for the interactions and evaporation of condensates.
-The approach is this:
+The approach is as follows:

-\[ \begin{align} c_p = \begin{cases} \frac{1}{3}, c_f = 0 \land \rho_s + \rho_r + \rho_g>0,\\ c_f, \:\text{sonst}. \end{cases} \end{align} \]
+\[ \begin{align} c_p = \begin{cases} \frac{1}{3}, c_f = 0 \land \rho_s + \rho_r + \rho_g>0,\\ c_f, \:\text{otherwise}. \end{cases} \end{align} \]

 This scheme takes the following four classes of condensate into account: